 - Olive oil – Start this sauce right and buy the best quality olive oil you can afford.
 Olive oil is packed with monounsaturated fat–a heart-healthy fat that can help lower LDL (bad) cholesterol.
 Loaded with powerful antioxidants, olive oil consumption may also help fight inflammation.

 Firstly, start with coarsely chopped garlic if you’re using fresh garlic.
-If you need a quick lesson on chopping garlic, click this wikiHow article.

 Use a wooden spoon, fork, or potato masher to smash some of the tomatoes.
 This will release the tomato juices some more.

 The taste will be different but still delicious.
 You can add dried basil at the beginning along with the tomatoes.
-Dried thyme or marjoram would also work well.
+Dried oregano, thyme or marjoram would also work well.

 Add 1/4 to 1/2 teaspoon of whatever dried herb you choose when you cook the tomatoes.
 As always, taste and adjust!